-Figure 41 and 42: Example of consistent sign sizes in multi-tenant building Source: visitedgartown.org/shopping and Capecod.com/Mashpee Commons
+Figure 52 and 53: Example of consistent sign sizes in multi-tenant building Source: visitedgartown.org/shopping and Capecod.com/Mashpee Commons

-- E. Under Canopy Signs - a.
-Signs hanging under a canopy are encouraged (Figure 41). - b.
-In a multi-tenant building, hanging signs should be similar in size, style, color, and hardware (Figure 42). - F. Window Signs - a.
+F. Window Signs

+- a.
 Signs painted directly on windows or doors are encouraged. - b.
 Etched, painted, or gold-leaf letters are recommended.
 Vinyl letters may be considered. - c.
-Window films, graphics, neon painted signs, or other signs that obscure the transparency of windows are prohibited. - G. Awning Signs - a.
-Awning signs are appropriate and encouraged. - b.
-Lettering is encouraged to be located on the front flap of the awning, as opposed to the top sloped awning surface.
+Window films, graphics, neon painted signs, or other signs that obscure the transparency of windows are prohibited (Figure 55).